dispatchrabbi/article-appstate/README.md

 });
 ```

+You’ll note that the application state is a singleton.
+This is because the application state should always look the same to the whole application.
+If you need to clone the application state for some reason (for example, to save it for later), it’s easy enough to serialize it.

-When we go to modify the controls to listen to the application state, a hidden benefit of making it a singleton emerges: we don’t have to worry about passing it into every control.
-We can instantiate it and know that it is the same state that every other control is working with.
+When we go to modify the controls to listen to the application state, a hidden benefit of making it a singleton emerges: we don’t have to worry about passing the state into every control.
+Instead, we can just require the module and know that it is the same state that every other control is working with.

 We’ll hook up [the search control](./2-with-app-state/controls/search-filter/search-filter.js) to modify the application state on change: